eloqdata/eloqdoc/docs/deploy-with-operator/aws-eks.md

 ### 3.4 Install cert-manager

-cert-manager is required by the EloqDoc Operator for webhook certificate management.
+cert-manager is required by the Eloq Operator for webhook certificate management.

 ```bash
 # Install cert-manager